KorablikDimak/MoneyApp/README.md

 ## Logs
 Full logging of the program.
-To start logs, you need to place the configuration file in the directory '/ProjectName/bin/Debug/'.
+To start logs, you need to place the configuration file in the directory `/ProjectName/bin/Debug/`.
-And create folders in this directory 'logs' if it is not there.
+And create folders in this directory `logs` if it is not there.

 ## Future
 The development of the project is possible.